 Gael's painting was encouraged by Moïse Kisling, who did a portrait of her (now in a private collection in Japan).
 She had eight Strasbourg, Mulhouse, Melbourne, and in 1969 was listed in The Encyclopaedia of Australian Art (Hutchinson).
 Four novels were published in the 1960s: The Devil and the Fool, Nobody's Nothing, Last Seen Near Trafalgar, It's Locked In With You.
 Browse Fiction

-She worked with her third husband, a French aristocrat beset by Balzacian legal disputes, to restore his crumbling family Chateau in the Jura — recounted in her memoir, The End of a Dream.
+She and her third husband, a French aristocrat beset by Balzacian legal disputes, restored his dilapidated family Chateau in the Jura — recounted in her memoir, The End of a Dream.
 For the last twenty years of her life, Gael — 'An invincible beauty' Observer — fought a virulent cancer of the head and neck, "the spook", about which she wrote in a second volume of autobiography, Living With Beelzebub.
 It was published just before she died.
 Browse Non Fiction